European Conference „Medicines Shortages: Giving up? Finding solutions!“

 Medicines shortages have been part of everyday life in Europe for several years.
 The reasons for this are complex and connected to a highly globalized and specialized drug manufacturing process.
 Currently, there are only a few manufacturers worldwide for certain active ingredients.
 Production stoppages or quality problems in a single plant can be enough to endanger the supply of pharmaceuticals to patients across Europe.

-The outbreak of the COVID-19 pandemic has now exacerbated this situation and sparked a new discussion at EU level.
-One focus of the German EU Council Presidency is to ensure a continuous supply of medicines to Europe and to work with the European Commission to develop a European pharmaceutical strategy.
+The outbreak of the COVID-19 pandemic in early 2020 had exacerbated this situation and sparked a new discussion at EU level.
+One focus of the German EU Council Presidency was to ensure a continuous supply of medicines to Europe and to work with the European Commission to develop a European pharmaceutical strategy.

 Together with a top-class podium consisting of members of the European Parliament, the European Commission and representatives of international pharmacists' associations and the pharmaceutical industry, Germany’s ABDA shed a light on the challenges surrounding this problem and discussed possible solutions.

-This conference is part of the associated programme of the German Federal Ministry of Health within the German Presidency of the Council of the European Union 2020.
+This conference was part of the associated programme of the German Federal Ministry of Health within the German Presidency of the Council of the European Union 2020.